UPPMAX/naiss_file_transfer_course/docs/faq/README.md

 sudo apt install rsync
 ```

-For Max, in a terminal, run:
+For Mac, in a terminal, run:

 ```bash
 brew rsync